-Platforms, databases, online courses and studies
+Platforms, online courses and studies

 This section presents on-line courses, training platforms and postgraduate studies devoted to scientific writing and publishing we strongly recommend.
 Those free-of-charge forms of learning prepared by universities or scientific publishers include videos, lectures, a lot of practical exercises, case studies, etc. Some of them also offer the possibility of maintaining contact with researchers all over the world and discussing certain issues live.
 You also get certificates confirming the fact of obtaining new knowledge.